AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 ![Edit folder path control highlighted in the scheduling step.](/help/destinations/assets/ui/export-datasets/edit-folder-path.png)

 You can use several available macros to customize a desired folder name.
+Double-click a macro to add it to the folder path and use `/` between the macros to separate the folders.

 ![Macros selection highlighted in custom folder modal window.](/help/destinations/assets/ui/export-datasets/custom-folder-path-macros.png)

 After selecting the desired macros, you can see a preview of the folder structure that will be created in your storage location.
+The first level in the folder structure represents the **[!UICONTROL Folder path]** that you indicated when you [connected to the destination](/help/destinations/ui/connect-destination.md##set-up-connection-parameters) to export datasets.

 ![Preview of folder path highlighted in custom folder modal window.](/help/destinations/assets/ui/export-datasets/custom-folder-path-preview.png)